Buscar ONG Acreditada

-Corporations and private entities which are members of Fundación Lealtad also have access to personalized services and support, tailor-made reports to identify the NGO and the projects that fit with the company’s social strategy, publication of solidarity proposals for accredited charities, etc.
+Corporations and private entities which are members of Fundación Lealtad also have access to support and tailor-made reports to identify the NGO and the projects that fit with the company’s social strategy, publication of solidarity proposals for accredited charities, etc.

 Board of Trustees